 “The best ways to motivate human beings are the oldest ways, tapping into timeless needs and emotions: hunger, thirst, fear of death, sex, beauty, identity, status, respect, honor, shame, love, compassion, community, fun.
 All of these tie back, directly or indirectly, to those most fundamental and evolutionary of motivations: survival and reproduction.
 The secret is learning how to tap these ancient motivations, and harnessing them to achieve modern goals.”

-4. The E-Myth Revisited
+4. The E-Myth Revisited by Michael E. Gerber

 “If living with your spirit, means anything to you at all, if you truly care about it, then guard it with your life.
 Because Comfort overtakes us all when we’re least prepared for it.
 Comfort makes cowards of us all.”

-5. The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma Bessel A. van der Kolk
+5. The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma by Bessel A. van der Kolk

 "Traumatized people chronically feel unsafe inside their bodies: The past is alive in the form of gnawing interior discomfort.
 Their bodies are constantly bombarded by visceral warning signs, and, in an attempt to control these processes, they often become expert at ignoring their gut feelings and in numbing awareness of what is played out inside.
 They learn to hide from their selves.”

 6. Chakras by Harish Johari